AdobeDocs/experience-manager-65.en/help/sites-administering/personalization.md

 ### Content {#content}

 * Is what the user wants to see.
 Preferably content of interest and use to them for fulfilling their tasks.
-* Can be categorized, and therefore made available to users according to predefined rules.must be dynamic; in other words the content
+* Can be categorized, and therefore made available to users according to predefined rules.
+* Must be dynamic.

-* Must, in some way, be dependent upon the user - if every user would see the same content, then personalization would be redundant.
+In other words the content must, in some way, be dependent upon the user.
+If every user is just going to see the same content then personalization is redundant.

 ### Rules {#rules}